Chelation therapy: Cardiovascular disease

 Chelation therapy for heart disease began in the 1950s after anecdotal reports that people treated with chelation for heavy metal poisoning had experienced an unexpected relief from symptoms of angina.
 In the 1980s-2000s, its practitioners estimated that between 100,000 and 200,000 Americans per year were undergoing chelation therapy for heart disease, at a cost of about $5,000 per course of treatment.

 The American College of Cardiology and the Mayo Clinic do not currently endorse chelation therapy for heart disease.
-However, a large-scale clinical study published in 2012 did find a modest benefit from chelation therapy in improving outcomes for patients with a prior heart attack.

 In the 1990s and early 2000s, the weight of scientific evidence was against any benefit of chelation therapy for heart disease.

-In 1998, the U.S. Federal Trade Commission (FTC) even charged a chelation-advocacy group, the so-called American College for Advancement in Medicine (ACAM), with making false or unsubstantiated claims when they promoted chelation therapy for heart disease on their website and on a brochure they published.
+In 1998, the U.S. Federal Trade Commission (FTC) charged a chelation-advocacy group, the "American College for Advancement in Medicine" (ACAM), with making false or unsubstantiated claims when they promoted chelation therapy for heart disease on their website and on a brochure they published.
 In December 1998, the FTC announced that it had secured a consent agreement barring ACAM from making claims that chelation therapy is effective against atherosclerosis or any other disease of the circulatory system.

 However, in 2003-2012, the National Institutes of Health (NIH) sponsored a $30 million controlled trial of chelation therapy, conducted by their National Center for Complementary and Alternative Medicine (NCCAM).
 This was known as the Trial to Assess Chelation Therapy or TACT.
 In contrast to prior controlled studies that had produced negative findings, the TACT trial found that chelation therapy modestly improves outcomes for patients with a prior heart attack or history of heart attacks, and markedly improves outcomes if the patients were also diabetic.

 In the leadup to the TACT trial, NCCAM Director Stephen E. Straus cited the "widespread use of chelation therapy in lieu of established therapies, the lack of adequate prior research to verify its safety and effectiveness, and the overall impact of coronary artery disease" as factors motivating the trial.